unraid/docs/docs/unraid-os/manual/storage-management.md

 #### XFS and ReiserFS

-You can run the file system check from the command line for ReiserFS and XFSxfs as shown below if the array is started in Maintenance mode by using a command of the form:
+You can run the file system check from the command line for ReiserFS and XFS as shown below if the array is started in Maintenance mode by using a command of the form:

 `xfs_repair /dev/mdX`